 Some business loans provide same-day or next-day funding once you’ve been approved.
 You’ll have to wait days, weeks, or even months (rarely) in other cases to get your hands on cash from some lenders.

 Unless it’s an emergency, getting next-day funding shouldn’t be the deciding factor.
-I’d rather get a loan with lower interest rates and favorable terms, even if it takes a bit longer to get funded.
+We’d rather get a loan with lower interest rates and favorable terms, even if it takes a bit longer to get funded.